soverenio/docs/docs/source/getting-started/quick-start.rst

        .. admonition:: Note
              :class: note

-             Currently, Soveren only supports Kubernetes deployments.
+             Currently, Soveren only supports Kubernetes and Docker Compose deployments.
 For other deployment options, contact us at support@soveren.io

     2. Apply the Soveren gateway manifest and configmap: